yeashire/portfolio_project_1_/README.md

     - Positioned at the top of the page below logo.
     - Contains navigation links streched trough the lenght of the entire page:
      * HOME- brings users to the home page where they can have a brief idea about the Psychotherapist.
-     * ABOUT ME- brings users to page wher they can read specific details about Anna, like her training etc.
+     * ABOUT ME- brings users to a page where they can read specific details about Anna, like her training etc.
-     * SERVICES- brings user to the page where tey can find out types of therapy and price lists
+     * SERVICES- brings user to the page where they can find out types of therapy and price lists
      * CONTACT- brings the user to the page with the contact form where they can fill out the form to comtact the Psychotherapist.
     - The links have animated hover effect.
     - The navigation is clear and easy to understand for the user.